burnyd/vBrisket/README.md

 5.) vagrant ssh mgt1

 6.)
 Each device has a management ip on the 192.168.15.x network.
+So once connected to mgt1 you can ssh into leaf1a for example.  ssh leaf1a everything is also in DNS.